Telugu Desam Party: Andaman and Nicobar Islands

-The TDP also holds influence in the union territory Andaman and Nicobar Islands, contesting the Port Blair Municipal Council elections periodically.
+The TDP also holds influence in the union territory Andaman and Nicobar Islands, contesting the Port Blair Islands periodically.
 With a significant Telugu population in the islands, the party secured and maintained two seats in both the 2015 and 2022 council elections.
 On 14 March 2023, TDP councillor S. Selvi was elected as the chairperson, as part of the TDP–BJP alliance.

 Electoral performance

 Lok Sabha electoral performance

 The Telugu Desam Party has had a significant presence in the Lok Sabha elections since its formation in 1982.
 In its first election in 1984, the party made a debut by winning 30 out of 42 seats in Andhra Pradesh.
 Over the years, TDP's performance in the Lok Sabha elections has fluctuated.
 In the 1989 elections, the party's influence slightly waned but it remained a key player in the state's politics.

 N. T. Rama Rao served as the chairperson of the National Front, a coalition of non-Congress parties in the late 1980s.
 The TDP saw a resurgence in the 1996 and 1999 elections, forming alliances with national parties.
 N. Chandrababu Naidu played a crucial role as the convenor of the United Front, a coalition of non-BJP and non-Congress parties in the mid-1990s.

 During the late 1990s, TDP leader G. M. C. Balayogi served as the Speaker of the Lok Sabha from 1998 to 2002.
 The party played a crucial role in supporting the Janata Dal coalition government and was instrumental in the formation of the BJP-led National Democratic Alliance (NDA) government with Atal Bihari Vajpayee as Prime Minister.
 The party's alliance with the BJP was pivotal in securing the necessary majority for the NDA.

 The TDP's fortunes declined in the 2004 and 2009 elections, but it improved its seat count in 2014, winning 16 seats in alliance as part of the NDA.
+Naidu served as the convenor until 2018.
 However, in the 2019 elections, TDP faced a major setback, winning only 3 seats amidst strong competition from other parties in the state.
 After the bifurcation of Andhra Pradesh in 2014, the Lok Sabha seats were divided between the newly formed state of Telangana and Andhra Pradesh, leaving behind 25 seats in Andhra Pradesh and 17 seats in Telangana.
 In the recent 2024 election, the party, part of the NDA, managed to win 16 seats, playing a key role in the formation of the Third Modi ministry.